-The white grape probably comes from Austria or the former monarchy Austria-Hungary.
-There are over 150 Synonyms which attest to the old age and the (in the beginning) wide spread in Central and Eastern Europe.
-The most important alphabetically grouped by country are Velteliner Rouge, Velteliner Rose ( France ); Veltliner Rosso ( Italy ); Ariavina, Feldleiner, Feldleiner Rothlichter, Feldliner, Feldlinger, Fleischroter Veltliner, Fleischrother Velteliner, Fleischrother Veltliner, Fleischtraminer, Fleischfleischraube, Fleischweiner, Großer Roter Veltliner, Männlichen Ariavina, Ranfolina, Roter Riesling, Roter Velteliner, Rotmuskateller, Roter Muskateller, Rotreifler, Todarrer Rotreifler , Ziegelroth ( Austria ); Buzyn, Roter Veltliner Baldig, Veltlínske Červené Slovakia ); Ryvola Cervena ( Czech Republic ); Maucnjk, Mavcnik, Mavenick, Mavenik, Nagy Veltelini, Piros Veltelini, Shopotna ( Hungary ).
+The white grape variety probably comes from Austria or the former Austria-Hungary monarchy.
+There are over 150 Synonyms, which testify to the old age and (earlier) widespread use in Central and Eastern Europe.
+The main alphabetically grouped by country are Velteliner Rouge, Velteliner Rose ( France ); Veltliner Rosso ( Italy ); Ariavina, Feldleiner, Feldleiner Red lights, Feldliner, Feldlinger, Fleischroter Veltliner, Fleischrother Velteliner, Fleischrother Veltliner, Fleischtraminer, Fleischtraube, Fleischweiner, Großer Roter Veltliner, Male Ariavina, Ranfolina, Roter Riesling, Roter Velteliner, Rotmuskatreifler, Rotmuskateler, Rotmuskateller, Rotmuskateller, Rotmuskateller, Rotmuskateller , Brick red ( Austria ); Buzyn, Red Veltliner Baldig, Veltlínske Červené ( Slovakia ); Ryvola Cervena ( Czech Republic ); Maucnjk, Mavcnik, Mavenick, Mavenik, Nagy Veltelini, Piros Veltelini, Shopotna ( Hungary ).

 The parentage is unknown.
-Roter Veltliner is considered in Austria as leading variety which has passed its genes to many other native varieties.
-By numerous above all from the Rebengenetker dr. Ferdinand Regner at the Klosterneuburger Weinbauinstitut conducted DNA analysis at the Klosterneuburger Weinbauinstitut (Lower Austria) was the direct offspring of probably natural intersections resulting six varieties and six color mutations of the Red Veltliner (see also under Veltliner ):
+Roter Veltliner is considered in Austria leading variety who has passed on her genes to many other native strains.
+Through numerous, especially from Dr. Ferdinand Regner at the Klosterneuburg Wine Institute conducted DNA analysis at the Klosterneuburg Wine Institute (Lower Austria) became the direct descendant of probably natural intersections six varieties and six colors mutations of the Red Veltliner (see also under Veltliner ):

-To the sort Green Valtellina there is no direct connection; Roter Veltliner could possibly be a grandparent of it.
-In some sources, she is considered the parent of the varieties devín and Hetera called ( Wine Grapes ); but in the breeding list of these two is the mutation Red and white Veltliner indicated ( VIVC catalog ).
-The late-ripening, high-yielding vine is prone to Botrytis and sensitive to frost, A peculiarity of the not unproblematic variety are the often occurring, different berry ripening on a grape.
-However, it produces spicy, extract-rich, acidic white wines with aromas when fully ripe pepper and prolonged aging almonds, as well as reduced yield and good storage potential.
+To the variety Green Valtellina there is no direct connection; Roter Veltliner could possibly be a grandparent of it.
+In some sources, she is the parent of the varieties devín and Hetera called ( Wine grapes ); the mutation appears in the breeding list of these two Red and white Veltliner specified ( VIVC catalog ).
+The late ripening, productive vine is susceptible to Botrytis and sensitive to frost, A specialty of the not unproblematic variety is the often occurring, different berry ripening on a grape.
+However, it produces spicy, extract-rich, acid-stressed white wines with aromas when fully ripe pepper and longer expansion of almonds, as well as good storage potential with reduced yields.

-The variety is in Austria especially in the vineyards Wagram and Weinviertel common.
-In 2009, it occupied a total of 193 hectares with decreasing tendency (in 2000 there were 258 hectares).
-As a specialty she is already for decades from the winery Mantlerhof in Gedersdorf-Brunn Krems (Lower Austria) cultivated by selection and especially maintained.
-Other stocks exist in Italy (South Tyrol), Slovakia (360 ha), Switzerland, the Czech Republic and Hungary (23 ha).
+The variety is mainly in the wine-growing regions in Austria Wagram and Weinviertel common.
+In 2009, it occupied a total of 193 hectares with a downward trend (in 2000 there were still 258 hectares).
+As a specialty, it has been used by the winery for decades Mantlerhof in Gedersdorf-Brunn near Krems (Lower Austria) cultivated by selection and specially cared for.
+There are further stocks in Italy (South Tyrol), Slovakia (360 ha), Switzerland, the Czech Republic and Hungary (23 ha).
 In 2011 the variety was accepted as a "passenger" of the "Ark of Taste".
-It is one of the Foundation's Slow Food excellent foodstuffs that are to be protected and preserved from the risks posed by industrial agriculture and the food industry.
+It is one of the Foundation's Slow food award-winning foods that are to be protected and preserved from the risks posed by industrial agriculture and the food industry.